FAQ’s

 • Make copies of all documents including your list of questions, written sequence of events, and research.

-• Prior to your initial consultation you will be sent a Client Intake Form to be completed and returned to our law firm prior to meeting with an attorney.
-This form is important for review by the attorney prior to your meeting.
-Once your completed form is received your consultation will be setup.
-You may have a telephone, Skype or Zoom consultation depending on your request.
-Your initial consultation is for one [1] hour.
+• Prior to your initial consultation, you will be sent a Client Intake Form that must be completed and returned to our law firm before meeting with an attorney.
+This form is mandatory and allows the attorney to properly review your information in advance of your consultation.
+Once your completed form is received, your consultation will be scheduled.
+You may have a telephone or Zoom consultation, depending on your preference.
+Your initial consultation is for one (1) hour.

-• Please be prepared for your meeting 10 minutes early to your appointed time
+• Please be prepared for your meeting 10 minutes prior to your scheduled time.

 How can I save money?2023-09-24T00:41:55+00:00